Iowa State Accelerates Research With New HPC Cluster

 Photo by Brandon Hallmark/Information Technology Services

 Iowa State’s HPC clusters allow researchers to conduct work in a timely manner when dealing with large amounts of data.
 Some university research processes 600 terabytes of data, which CyEnce is equipped to handle.
-Condo can hold 1 petabyte (1,000 terabytes), and NOVA has 1.3 petabytes.
-An average computer has between 250 to 500 gigabytes of disk space.
-In other words, NOVA has 1,000 to 2,000 times more disk space than most desktops or laptops.
+Condo can hold 1 petabyte (1,000 terabytes), and NOVA can accommodate 1.3 petabytes, 1,000 to 2,000 times more disk space than most desktops or laptops.

 “Currently, the teams we collaborate with are working to functionally annotate livestock genomes,” Associate Vice President for Research Jim Reecy said.
 “We’ve asked a lot of biological questions about a lot of species, and we couldn’t realistically sift through all the data in a timely manner without the HPC clusters.”

 With the addition of NOVA, Iowa State will now have 36 cores in each of its servers, compared to 16 in CyEnce.
 The increase will allow each node to store more information, which is important for fields like bioinformatics, which require significant amounts of computing power to store and use data.

 Volta Graphics Processing Units (GPUs) were also added to the NOVA cluster.
 Originally used for 3-D modelling, GPUs can process larger operations more quickly than CPUs, the “brains” of computers.
 The Volta GPUs will be used for deep learning, a branch of machine learning where computers are taught to recognize objects, speech, and language.

 NOVA was built with future expansion in mind, and when more power is needed it will be able to more than triple in size.